 Nigerian Dwarf Goats come into heat every month.

 Meaning you will have a goat in heat, wanting a mate every month throughout the year.

 Goats in heat are loud (see “noise” below), can be aggressive, want attention, try to escape, personality changes, and they will try to mate anything and everything.

-Males and females should not be kept together (see “Space” above).
+Males and females should not be kept together unless the male is fixed.

 Nigerian Dwarf Goats have the highest level of butterfat content of all the other milking breeds.

 The high butterfat lends to it’s a rich, creamy and sweet taste that people love.